yuugou727/React-test/README.md

 # React-test

-  Develope with node.js and dependenties on it 1.install node.js
+Develope with node.js and other dependencies

+  1.install node.js

-  2.cmd promt to desired directory
+  2.cmd promt redirect to project directory

   3.type cmd

     $npm install

+  this will install all dependencies according to package.json

-  ps. cmd for develope & product
+  PS. cmd for development & production

     $npm run dev

     $npm run prod